xautzhaozhe/CAPNet/README.md

 }
 ~~~

-After unzip the files, run main.py get the results in our paper.
+After download the files, run main.py get the results in our paper.